aragon/hack/docs/getting-started.md

 At Aragon, we believe that decentralized autonomous organizations (DAOs) are the solution to this problem.
 What exactly is a DAO?
 Like the parable of the blind man and the elephant...
 There are many ways to describe a DAO, and knowledgable people may disagree on the precise definition.
 For our purposes, you can think of DAOs as flexible, global, and uncensorable online organizations.

 How does Aragon fit in?
-Aragon provides you with tools (apps) that make it easy for you to create DAOs -- you can think of Aragon apps as lego bricks, and DAOs as final lego structures.
+Aragon provides you with tools (apps) that make it easy for you to create DAOs -- you can think of Aragon apps as lego bricks that can be flexibly combined to make DAOs (the final lego structures).

 Another way to think about Aragon is as a new operating system (OS) for setting up organizations.
 One that is far more efficient than the existing OS (lawyers, administrative headaches, etc) we are used to dealing with.

 ### More on DAOs